What Is SmartDNS? Is SmartDNS the Same as a VPN Service?

 Some VPN providers don’t have apps for certain devices, like smart TVs or gaming consoles.
 SmartDNS is an easy workaround.
 Rather than trying to configure the VPN to your router so you can use it on these devices, you can simply switch on the SmartDNS feature.
 This allows you to regain access to content that might otherwise be blocked.

-SmartDNS is also useful if you just want to hop onto your streaming platforms and aren’t too fussed about security.
-You can easily redirect your DNS requests to carry on streaming, even if you’re traveling abroad.
+SmartDNS is also useful if you just want to hop onto an online game and aren’t too fussed about security.
+You can easily redirect your DNS requests to carry on gaming, even if you’re traveling abroad.

 SmartDNS doesn’t encrypt your connection like a VPN does, so it can also help with increased speeds.
-It does mean your connection is more vulnerable to cyber attacks, but if you’re just catching up with your favorite Netflix series, you might be more willing to compromise on security for high-speed connections.
+It does mean your connection is more vulnerable to cyber attacks, but if you’re just gaming online with your friends, you might be more willing to compromise on security for high-speed connections.

 Some VPNs have SmartDNS built in, but others might not offer it at all, so you may need to purchase a separate SmartDNS subscription elsewhere.
 At PIA, we offer SmartDNS at no extra cost to your VPN subscription.
-You can configure PIA VPN’s SmartDNS to your smart TV, game consoles, and streaming sticks in just a few minutes.
+You can configure PIA VPN’s SmartDNS to your smart TVs and game consoles in just a few minutes.
 Jump to our step-by-step instructions to get started.

 What About Proxy Servers?